pilars-protocols/pilars/src/principles.md

 #### Notes

-If we're going to observe the CARE principles then *an authentication and authorization procedure* is DEFINITELY needed -- but this is not a trivial undertaking, particularly in observing the *standardized communications protocol*
+If we're going to observe the CARE principles then *an authentication and authorization procedure* is DEFINITELY needed -- but this is not a trivial undertaking, particularly in observing the *standardized communications protocol* this is covered in